DeshanXD/FakePersonGenerator/README.md

 # FakePersonGenerator

-FakePersonGenerator is simply tool design for gather fake digital identity information.
+FakePersonGenerator is Simple GUI tool design for gather fake digital identity information.
 Mostly used for online sign ups.
-This only create text file with all the information you need to Sign UP.
+This program will create text file in current directory with fake information.

 ## Usage

 ```bash
 python3 app.py

 ```

 ## Contributing